 4.)
 Assist in identifying the right volunteer for the right organizational role.

 Volunteers want to be appreciated and have their voices heard by your organization.
-Process and strategy changes that your nonprofit makes because of your satisfaction survey should be reported to your volunteer-base.
+Process and strategy changes that your nonprofit makes because of your satisfaction survey should be reported to your volunteer base.
 Doing so validates that volunteers and their opinions matter.
 Making real changes based on volunteer feedback also demonstrates the value of the survey process and encourages supporters to continue to provide their insights in the future.

 Developing and implementing a volunteer satisfaction survey is one of the best ways your organization can leverage the insights of your supporters and make changes that benefit your program.
 A successful survey should ask the right questions, avoid the halo effect, explain why it is necessary, thank volunteers for participating, align with your organization’s volunteer data, and be connected to future change.